Master of Science in Quantitative Decision Making in Economics and Management,

 6 ECTS

 In this seminar, we want to get closer to the actual research frontier in economic behavior and strategy.
-Students will be introduced to the main research areas of the chair and get the opportunity to develop and carry out a related project.
-The concrete format is very flexible and may range from literature reviews to the analysis of existing or the collection of primary data.
+Students will be assigned one of the main research areas of the chair and get the opportunity to develop and carry out a related comprehensive project.
+The concrete format ranges from advanced literature reviews to the analysis of existing or the collection of primary data.

-To pass the seminar, students need to be present at all meetings, hand in a seminar paper of up to ten pages, and give a final presentation.
+To pass the seminar students need to be present at all meetings, hand in a seminar paper, and give a final presentation.

 Topics